-As you can see in the 2016 strategic plan below, this year has been an ambitious and bold one for MPP.
-It is also the most expensive year in our 21-year history.
-Please help us make the most expensive year the most productive year.
+As you can see in our strategic plan, 2017 will be another ambitious year for MPP.
+Please help us make this year as productive and successful as the last.
 If you like what you see, would you please donate to our work?

 Medical marijuana through state legislatures

-Thanks in large part to MPP’s efforts over the last 20 years, medical marijuana is now legal in 28 states and D.C.
+Thanks in large part to MPP’s efforts over the last 20+ years, medical marijuana is now legal in 28 states and D.C.
 In 2016, MPP worked with patient advocates and their loved ones to enact medical marijuana laws in Pennsylvania and Ohio.
-In Ohio, MPP spearheaded a ballot initiative that led to the legislature passing a comprehensive medical marijuana law.
-We also assisted with successful medical-marijuana initiative efforts in Arkansas, Florida, and North Dakota in 2016.
+We also assisted with successful medical-marijuana initiative efforts in Arkansas, Florida, and North Dakota.

 Decriminalization through state legislatures

-This year, we led the successful effort to decriminalize marijuana in Illinois, making marijuana possession a ticketable offense, rather than leading to arrest and jail.
-We continue to work to decriminalize possession in Texas and New Hampshire.
+Last year, we led the successful effort to decriminalize marijuana in Illinois, making marijuana possession a ticketable offense, rather than leading to arrest and jail.
+In 2017, we’ll continue working to decriminalize possession in New Hampshire and Texas.

 Legalization through state legislatures

-In 2016, we lobbied to legalize marijuana in Vermont — where the state Senate became the first in the nation to approve such a bill — and Rhode Island.
-We are making progress toward enacting similar measures in Delaware, Illinois, Maryland, New Hampshire, and Texas between 2017 and 2019.
+In 2017, we’ll lobby to legalize marijuana in Vermont — where the state Senate became the first in the nation to approve such a bill in 2016 — and Rhode Island.
+We’ll also continue making progress toward enacting similar measures in Connecticut, Delaware, Illinois, Maryland, New Hampshire, and Texas between now and 2019.
 The proposals are similar to the legalization laws in eight states.

 Legalization through ballot initiatives